cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

       interpreted; see {{unknown}} for how this may not be immediately during parsing.)

-ABNF Definitions for app-string Content {#app-grammars}
+ABNF Definitions for Application Extension Content {#app-grammars}
 ---------------------------------------

-This subsection provides ABNF definitions for the content of application-oriented extension literals defined in {{-cbor}} and in this specification.
+This subsection provides ABNF definitions for the content of application-oriented extension literals defined in {{-cbor}} and in this specification, where applicable.
 These grammars describe the *decoded* content of the `sqstr` components that combine with the application-extension identifiers used as prefixes to form application-oriented extension literals.